ThinkDifferentInc/ThinkPad-AMD/README.md

 > <br>
 > For Ventura up to Sequoia, use the **official OCLP**.
 For Tahoe use **lzhoang's OCLP3 Beta.**

-You can follow this guide to patch the native Wi-Fi menu.
+_TL;DR_
+You can get native Wi-Fi working with a Intel card by spoofing it as a Broadcom one.
+Need SIP to be partially disabled.

 [AirportItlwm Patching Guide](https://github.com/randomappleboi/Native-Wifi-for-Hackintoshes-with-Intel-Wireless-cards-on-macOS-sequoia)